irchelp/irchelp.github.io/irchelp/authoring.md

 ## Introduction

-This site is run by a group of volunteers primarily consisting of the ops from the #irchelp channel on EFNet.
+This site is run by a group of volunteers primarily consisting of the ops from the #irchelp channels on EFNet and freenode.
 We welcome contributions to the site, but have a number of guidelines which you should follow so that your content can be easily included into the site.

-## Site Migration Information

-The latest migration news and information can be found [here](migration.html).

 ## Technical Information

 As of 2012, all content on the site is maintained as Markdown files with a short YAML header containing metadata.
 [Markdown](en.wikipedia.org/wiki/Markdown) is a simple way of adding formatting to text files, very similar to wiki markup.

-   The files are kept in a [Git](http://git-scm.org) repository, and automatically generated using [PieCrust](http://bolt80.com/piecrust/).
+   The files are kept in a [Git](http://git-scm.org) repository on [GitHub](https://www.github.com), and automatically generated using [Jekyll](https://jekyllrb.com/).

+Our public git repository is located at https://github.com/irchelp/wio

 The Git repository is very important to this process - it's the part that will allow multiple editors access to update the site, without risk of stepping on each other's toes, and which will allow us to easily roll back unwanted changes.

 ### Document Header
-The document header is written in YAML, and delimited with three dashes.
+The document header (YAML Front Matter) is written in YAML, and delimited with three dashes.
 It is a simple list of name: value pairs that describe each document.
 These headers will be used in templates.

 A sample header follows: